Illustration of a lifter doing a 5-day workout split to build more muscle.

 How the Bro Split Works

 The 5-Day Bro Split is a traditional bodybuilding routine.
-It’s by far the most common workout split among serious bodybuilders, and with good reason.
-Bro Splits are great for building muscle, especially in your upper body.
+It’s the most common workout split among serious bodybuilders, and with good reason: they’re great for building muscle.

-Bro Splits are body-part splits, meaning that every day focuses on a different body part.
+Bro Splits are body-part splits, meaning every day focuses on a different body part.
 At first, that might sound like each day focuses on a different muscle group, but that’s not quite right.
 Arms aren’t a muscle group.
 Neither are shoulders.
-And that’s good.
+And that’s a good thing.

 The magic of a Bro Split is how these days overlap with one another.
 You can train your front delts on Chest Day and Shoulder Day.
 You can train your biceps on Back Day and Arm Day.
 This lets you train your muscles 2–3 times per week, ensuring they grow all week long.